quevivasbien/ai-dynamic-game/readme.md

 pip install maturin
 ```

-Finally, to compile the Rust code and create a Python library, run
+Finally, to compile the Rust code and create a Python library, run the following from the main directory of this repository:
 ```bash
 maturin develop
 ```